NEWARK, NJ — Gov. Phil Murphy emerged from his self-quarantine Tuesday wearing not one but two face masks.

 Murphy, 63, has yet to be vaccinated.
 He’s said others should go ahead of him.

-While discussing the latest pandemic figures the governor said Tuesday there are 3,114 new coronavirus cases and 31 additional deaths.
+Moreover, while discussing the latest pandemic figures the governor said Tuesday there are 3,114 new coronavirus cases and 31 additional deaths.

 He said despite additional individuals contracting COVID-19, New Jersey continues to go in a “good direction.”